 1. Stop being fussy—don’t worry, be happy

 Like most things in life, being a perfectionist has its advantages and disadvantages.
 When you own a dog, you tend to live by Murphy’s Law.
 Anything that can go wrong will go wrong.
 There are so many variables that things seldom go 100% the way you expect.
-You can and should plan and train, but be prepared to accept all kinds of variations, improvisations, and minor mishaps along the way as long as no one is injured, of course.
+You can and should plan and train, but be prepared to accept all kinds of variations, improvisations, and minor mishaps along the way—as long as no one is injured, of course.
 In most situations, less than perfect is better than good.
-Why worry about perfection—a concept that only exists in your mind—and doesn’t make anyone happy, neither you nor your dog?
+Why worry about perfection—a concept that only exists in your mind?

 2. Stop being too serious—have a laugh